 After drawing from a young age (especially horses!) and attending art college in my teens, unfortunately life and the need to eat meant I did not follow a full time artist career.
 Working at several different types of jobs, including grocery, postwoman and Accounts Manager and working even harder at being a Mum, I eventually returned to painting a few years ago.
 I worked in acrylics and watercolours initially but found pastels to be the perfect medium to paint with.

-But now I am really pleased to say that after recently changing my diet completely and sticking to a strict regime of NO sugar, NO processed foods and staying with all fresh natural ingredients, they have reduced drastically and appear to have almost disappeared altogether for some weeks.
+But now I am really pleased to say that after recently changing my diet completely and sticking to a strict regime of NO sugar, NO processed foods and staying with all fresh natural ingredients, they have reduced drastically and appear to have almost disappeared altogether.
 Painting helps considerably take your mind off pain and I know of many artists that paint to help some sort of pain condition like a trauma or life affecting illness.

 With mental awareness now being so prominent in the media and programming, you will probably have seen that Art therapy is used for a wide-spectrum of conditions and illnesses.
 For example, it can help with the following:

 Bereavement and loss